Twisted 6d $(2,0)$ SCFTs on a Circle: 6d twisted theories in the Cardy limit

 In the computation above, the non-zero value of the saddle point (\ref{eq1123_saddle}) has a special importance.
 Physically, it indicates that the string charge \(\mathfrak{n}\) condensates to a non-zero expectation value in the Cardy limit \cite{Lee:2020rns}.
 From the saddle point of \(\mathfrak{x}\) in (\ref{eq1123_saddle}), the string charge \(\mathfrak{n}\) in (\ref{eq1294_x}) can be written as follows,

 where \(\langle n_a \rangle\) denotes the value of \(n_a\) at the saddle point.
 The interesting fact is that the above expression is identical to the Weyl vector of the Lie algebra.
 To be specific,

 where \(\vec{\alpha}_b\) is the root vector of the \(b\)'th node of the Dynkin diagram of \(G\), and \(\Delta^+(G)\) is the positive root system of \(G\).
+For the $(C_r)_{\pi}$ theory, the last root vector should be replaced by half of the root vector, one can then verify that \eqref{eq:weylvector} still holds for the $(C_r)_{\pi}$ theory.
 The half of the sum over the positive root vectors \(\rho\) is called the Weyl vector of \(G\).
 As a result, for all 6d (2,0) theory with or without twist, the string charge \(\mathfrak{n}\) has the following value at the saddle point,